cryptogopher/issue_recurring/README.md

   * months with dates keeping the same working day (according to non-working week days specified in Redmine settings) from the beginning or to the end of the month (e.g. 2nd working day of month or 1st to last working day of month),
   * years,
 * creation of next issue recurrence as a copy of: first issue; last recurrence; without copying, by in-place modification,
-* next recurrence scheduling based on: original issue dates; last recurrence dates; close date of last recurrence; last recurrence dates if closed on time or close date otherwise,
+* next recurrence scheduling based on: original issue dates; last recurrence dates; close date of last recurrence; last recurrence dates if closed on time or close date otherwise; last recurrence dates but only after it has been closed; fixed date after last recurrence has been closed,
 * ability to specify recurrence based on start or due date; for recurrence based on close date: ability to specify which of these dates is inferred from close date,
 * updating both start and due dates according to schedule (if specified),
 * ability to recur with or without subtasks,